zogzog/cubicweb/doc/book/en/development/devweb/internationalization.rst

 * in your Python code and cubicweb-tal templates : mark translatable strings

-* in your application : handle the translation catalog
+* in your instance : handle the translation catalog

 String internationalization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~